jasonkneen/unmute/README.md

 > If something isn't working for you, don't hesistate to open an issue.
 We'll do our best to help you figure out what's wrong.

 Requirements:
-- Hardware: a GPU with CUDA support and at least 16 GB memory.
+- Hardware: a GPU with CUDA support and at least 16 GB VRAM.
+Architecture must be x86_64, no aarch64 support is planned.
 - OS: Linux, or Windows with WSL ([installation instructions](https://ubuntu.com/desktop/wsl)).
 Running on Windows natively is not supported (see [#84](https://github.com/kyutai-labs/unmute/issues/84)).
 Neither is running on Mac (see [#74](https://github.com/kyutai-labs/unmute/issues/74)).

 We provide multiple ways of deploying your own [unmute.sh](unmute.sh):